What's the date 65 months from today?

 1. Just calculate it: Start with a time from today calculator.
 65 months is easiest solved on a calculator.
 For ours, we've already factored in the days in + all number of days in each month and the number of days in 2024.
 Simply add your months and choose the length of time, then click "calculate".
 This calculation does not factor in workdays or holidays (see below!).

-2. Use April's calendar: Begin by identifying on a calendar, note that it’s Wednesday, and the total days in May (trust me, you’ll need this for smaller calculations) and days until next year (double trust me, you'll need this for larger calculations).
-From there, count forward 65 times by months, adding months from 26 Apr.
+2. Use May's calendar: Begin by identifying on a calendar, note that it’s Saturday, and the total days in June (trust me, you’ll need this for smaller calculations) and days until next year (double trust me, you'll need this for larger calculations).
+From there, count forward 65 times by months, adding months from 20 May.

 3. Use Excel: Regardless of unit type, I use day calculations here.
 Type =TODAY()+65 into the cell.
 If you want to add weeks, multiply your day by 7 and months/years will take their own calculation due to the changing days of the week.
 To find 65 months workdays, convert to days but use =WORKDAY(TODAY(), [number of days], [holidays]) into the cell. [number of days] is how many working days you want to add, and [holidays] is an optional range of cells that contain dates of holidays to exclude.